HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 ### Total Blocking Time

-As mentioned above, Interaction to Next Paint, or even the older First Input Delay cannot be measured in lab tests, however, as [recommended by web.dev](https://web.dev/articles/inp#lab-measurement), [Total Blocking Time](https://web.dev/articles/tbt), often shortened to TBT, can be a good proxy metric to see how interactivity might be affected.
+As mentioned above, Interaction to Next Paint, or even the older First Input Delay cannot be accurately measured in lab tests, however, as [recommended by web.dev](https://web.dev/articles/inp#lab-measurement), [Total Blocking Time](https://web.dev/articles/tbt), often shortened to TBT, can be a good proxy metric to see how interactivity might be affected.

 A total blocking time of 200 ms or less is considered a good target.